CKSCHW/Schwarzmann-Hub/src/deployment-notes.md

 # If the test is successful, restart Nginx to apply the changes
 sudo systemctl restart nginx
 ```

-Your application should now be live on HTTP.
-The next section will guide you through adding HTTPS.
+Your application should now be live!
+You can manage it using commands like `pm2 list`, `pm2 stop my-app`, and `pm2 logs my-app`.

 ### 7. Creating Users and Admins